All Products

 Real-time reports

-Display real-time reports based on the data of the wide table at the DWD layer.
+Display real-time reports based on the data of the consolidated table at the DWD layer.
 Hybrid row-column data storage and column-oriented data storage of Hologres provide high OLAP analytics capabilities.
 Data queries can be responded within seconds.

 The following sample code provides an example on how to query the total order volume and total order amount of each category in February 2023 in the HoloWeb console.